garyz712/TVA/README.md

 ## Build Artifacts

 TVA: a novel Token-aware Vision-transformer Accelerator.
 This is an outer-product-based attention inference engine with token-importance-driven mixed-precision quantization, processing each token with unique precision and latency.
+This approach can be extended to all layers to increase speedup ratio.

 <p align="center">
 <img src=".\images\demo_evaluation.png" width="1000"/>
 </p>

+## Acknowledgement
+This research is conducted at California Institute of Technology (Caltech).
+We thank Professor Glen George for FPGA resources support.